What is Barium bromide?

 - Used in photography.

-- It was used in a process called fractional crystallization to purify radium.
+- It was used in a process called fractional crystallisation to purify radium.

 - Used in the manufacturing of other bromides.